JusBueno/EE5561_project_final/README.md

 Our project trained a neural network to perform segmentation on the BRATS2020 dataset.
 The project's aim was to develop a network architecture that could efficiently segment downsampled inputs.
 Our baseline architecture used a UNET combined with a VAE decoder, as a form of regularization.
 We experimented with many variations of this, and conducted a through ablation study and hyperparameter search to find out the impact of the VAE.

 # Get started
 This project needs Python 3.10+.
-To run create a conda environment, install dependencies from requirements.txt `pip install torch==2.4.1+cu118 torchvision==0.19.1+cu118 --index-url https://download.pytorch.org/whl/cu118`
+To run create a conda environment, install dependencies from requirements.txt, and `torch==2.4.1+cu118 torchvision==0.19.1+cu118` using pip install.
+Here are some commands to create an environment (remember to be inside the repository directory):

+1. `conda create --name env_00 python=3.11`

+2. `conda deactivate`

+3. `conda activate env_00`

+4. `pip install -r requirements.txt`

+5. `pip install torch==2.4.1+cu118 torchvision==0.19.1+cu118 --index-url https://download.pytorch.org/whl/cu118`

 # Running inference and validation
 To run examples using pre-trained models and get their validation accuracy, see demo.ipynb.
 You do not need to download the full dataset for this notebook.

 # Dataset download
-To download the full dataset, follow the instructions and execute dataset_download.ipynb.
+To download the full dataset, follow the instructions and execute dataset_download.py.

 # Running a training session
 To train a model from scratch,